An Education in Lace Grafting: Practice Swatch 1

 Each practice swatch will also have a grafting chart that shows a random assortment of grafting sequences, and isn’t related to any particular lace pattern.
 The dotted lines in the upper row of the grafting chart indicate the spaces between stitches on the upper row.
 The single yarnover symbols on the upper row indicate the yarnovers that were worked on the provisional cast-on row.
 When you reach one of these yarnover symbols on the grafting chart, skip it (and the yarnover) and work the next sequence.

 Each grafting sequence has been assigned a letter to make it easier to refer to them in the written instructions.
-There are eleven grafting sequences in all (A–K) for the five lace patterns in this series.
-In this post we’ll practice grafting sequences A–D, and in the next post we’ll practice grafting sequences E–K.
+There are 11 lace grafting sequences in all (A–K) for the five lace patterns in this series.
+In this post we’ll practice lace grafting sequences A–D, and in the next post we’ll practice grafting sequences E–K.

 In the instructions below, I’ve included an illustration of each sequence so that you can see what it will look like on the needles after grafting.
 The grafted row is shown in blue with arrows that show the path of the grafting yarn (and correspond to the arrows in the grafting charts).
 I’ve also included the chart symbol for each sequence and a brief description of the type of stitch that will be created on each piece, as well as written instructions for each sequence.
 In the charts, “UP” stands for “Upper Piece,” and “LP” stands for “Lower Piece.”